YosysHQ/nextpnr/fpga_interchange/README.md

 The current implementation is missing essential features for place and route.
 As these features are added, this implementation will become more useful.

- - [ ] Placement constraints are unimplemented, meaning invalid or unroutable designs can be generated from the placer.
  - [ ] Logical netlist macro expansion is not implemented, meaning that any macro primitives are unplaceable.
 Common macro primitives examples are differential IO buffers (IBUFDS) and some LUT RAM (e.g. RAM64X1D).
- - [ ] Cell -> BEL pin mapping is not in place, meaning any primitives that have different BEL pins with respect to their cell pins will not be routable.
- - [ ] Nextpnr only allows for cell -> BEL pin maps that are 1 to 1.
-The
-       FPGA interchange accommodates cell -> BEL pin maps that include 1 to many relationships for sinks.
-A common primitives that uses 1 to many maps are the RAMB18E1.
  - [ ] The router lookahead is missing, meaning that router runtime performance will be terrible.
- - [ ] Physical netlist backend is missing, so even if `nextpnr-fpga_interchange` completes successfully, there is no way to generate output that can be consumed by downstream tools.
- - [ ] XDC parsing and port constraints are unimplemented, so IO pins cannot be fixed.
-The chipdb BBA output is also missing package pin data, so only site constraints are currently possible.
-Eventually the chipdb BBA should also include package pin data to allow for ports to be bound to package pins.
  - [ ] The routing graph that is currently emitted does not have ground and VCC networks, so all signals must currently be tied to an IO signal.
        Site pins being tied to constants also needs handling so that site